venugoapalreddy/biztalk-docs/biztalk/core/how-to-configure-the-destination-system-for-log-shipping.md

     > [!IMPORTANT]
     >  Include the quotation marks around the name of the source and destination systems.
+    >
     > [!NOTE]
-    >  If you renamed any of the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] databases, you must also update the database names within the XML file.
+    >  If you renamed any of the [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] databases, you must also update the database names within the XML file.
+    >
     > [!NOTE]
     >  If you have configured BAM, you must add the following lines in the **OtherDatabases** section of the **SampleUpdateInfo.xml** file for the BAMAlertsApplication and BAMAlertsNSMain databases:
     > `<Database Name="BAM Alerts Application DB" oldDBName="BAMAlertsApplication" oldDBServer="SourceServer" newDBName=" BAMAlertsApplication" newDBServer="DestinationServer"/>`
     > `<Database Name="BAM Alerts Instance DB" oldDBName="BAMAlertsNSMain" oldDBServer="SourceServer" newDBName="BAMAlertsNSMain" newDBServer="DestinationServer"/>`
     >
     >  If you changed the default name for these two databases, please use the actual database names.

-12. If you have more than one MessageBox database in your [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] system, add another MessageBoxDB line to the list, and then set **IsMaster="0"** for the non-master databases.
+12. If you have more than one MessageBox database in your [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] system, add another MessageBoxDB line to the list, and then set <strong>IsMaster="0"</strong> for the non-master databases.

 13. If you are using BAM or the Rules Engine, uncomment these lines as appropriate.